codeapologist/DataAbstractions.Dapper/README.md

  ```

- Note:  You need to dispose of the dataAccessor as your would with IDbConnection.
+ Note:   The dataAccessor should be disposed appropriately.

-## Dapper.Contrib methods
+## Dapper.Contrib

-IDataAccessor includes Dapper.Contrib methods
+IDataAccessor includes the Dapper.Contrib extension methods

 ```csharp